How to Get Rid of Weeds: 10 Basic Gardening Tips

 Some interesting homemade solutions can help to prevent unwanted plants from growing in the yard.
 Such as:

-Vinegar: It helps to eliminate weeds because of acetic acid in it.
+Vinegar: It helps to eliminate weeds because of the acetic acid in it.
 Moreover, the vinegar can also affect other plants which are not meant to be destroyed.
-So, cover the desired plants before spraying the vinegar on the neighboring wild plants.
+So, cover the desired plants before spraying the vinegar on the neighbouring wild plants.
 You can also attach a bottle mouth with a spray, place it over the top of the unneeded plants, and then spray.

-You can also mix salt and vinegar to get more accurate and happening results.
+Pro-tip: You can also mix salt and vinegar to get more accurate and happening results.

 Other options: You can find plenty of alternatives that are easily available at home, like baking soda, soap, sugar, citrus juice, etc. I'd stay clear unless you really know what you are doing from the perspectives of cost and effectiveness vs dedicated commercial products.

-8. Using Newspaper To Control Weeds
+8. Using Newspaper to Control Weeds

 Put several layers of newspapers on the plants, wet them down so they can't move from their place, and then cover them with mulch.
 It will definitely aid in decreasing rough grass.
-According to Ciarlo: "As the paper decomposes, it also feeds the soil, making this a tip no gardener should be without."
+According to Ciarlo:

 Therefore, using old newspapers can help you get rid of these undesirable grasses in your garden.